Aravindha1234u/tableflow-railway/README.md

 ![code](img/code_block.png)
 - Tableflow importer gives option to import CSV data but right now that feature is not working on Railway.
 We are working on a fix for this.
 Check the Known Issues section below.
 - Enjoy 🎉

-## ⚙️ Known Issues
-- Scylla DB doesn't work on Railway and we are figuring out a process to get it working.
-For now, you can deploy scylla on a different server and use it with Tableflow.
-- The importers are not working on Railway.
-We are working on a fix for this.
-Since the code support only port 80, we are trying to figure out a way to get it working through reverse proxy with path forwarding.

 ## 📝 Notes